behnamasadi/software_engineering/UML/StructureDiagrams/ClassDiagram/README.md

 ### Association

 In an association, there is no implication of whole/part relationship (just like we had in aggregation and composition).
-A good example of such relationship is the relationship between teachers and students (doctors and patients).
+A good example of such relationship is the relationship between teachers and students (or doctors and patients).
 The teacher (doctor) has a relationship with the student (patients), but the teacher (doctor) is not a part/whole student (patients).
 A teacher (doctor) can see many student (patients), and a student (patients) can see many teacher (doctor) and neither teacher (doctor) nor student (patients) manage each other lifespans.

 Association relationship has the following characteristics: